aliyu6ka/Operating-System-Work/README.md

 Repository containing source code for Operating System projects using UNIX based Operating Systems

 # Setup
-Command Line: Run make in each folder
+Command Line: Run make in each folder.\n
 Further instuctions, if any, are located within each

 # License